Pabloo22/Pabloo22.github.io/content/authors/admin/_index.md

 ---

 ## About Me

-I'm Pablo Ariño Fernández, a MSc student in Machine Learning at UCL.
-My long term goal is to contribute to solving some of the most fundamental problems in AI today: How to make deep-learning-based agents capable of learning continually, planning, and generalising to unseen situations.
-Continual learning involves solving challenges such as catastrophic forgetting in a big and potentially open-ended world.
-I am particularly interested in reinforcement learning as a natural framework to achieve these goals.
+I'm Pablo Ariño Fernández, an MSc student in Machine Learning at UCL.
+My long-term goal is to contribute to solving some of the most fundamental problems in AI today: how to make deep-learning-based agents capable of continual learning, planning, and generalisation in unseen situations.